howtographql/howtographql/content/backend/graphql-scala/2-preparing-first-query.md

   }
 }
 ```
-The expected result is a list of few links.
+The expected result is a list of links.

 ### Define a model